 Citizens Climate Lobby (CCL) was founded to create the political will for a stable climate and to empower individuals to have breakthroughs in exercising their personal and political power.
 CCL is a grassroots, non-partisan organization.
 The organization trains and supports volunteers to develop relationships with members of Congress, the media and community leaders that will lead to enacting effective climate legislation.
 The focus of CCL’s lobbying efforts is a bill that will put a steadily-rising fee on carbon-based fuels and return the revenue to all households.

 CLEAN (Climate Literacy Energy Awareness Network) is vetted by scientists at eminent scientific institutions such as NOAA.
 CLEAN builds on Climate Literacy Network’s broad collection of educational resources and fosters a scientific-education community that helps facilitate students, teachers, and citizens becoming climate literate and informed about “the climate’s influence on you and society and your influence on climate.”
 CLEAN has given the ‘seal of approval’ to the films regarding their scientific content and accuracy and their value to help teach science in the classroom.
-Members of the 1000+ scientists and educators, often show the Young Voices for the Planet films at schools, science centers and conferences and help publicize the films.
+Members of the 1000+ scientists and educators, often show the Young Voices for the Planet films at schools, science centers and conferences.

 ClimateChangeLIVE was sponsored by the U.S. Forest Service in conjunction with 26 others partners. including the Dept. of Energy, NOAA, Fish & Wildlife Service, ACE, Will Steger Foundation and National Wildlife Federation.
 Their webinar series and televised webcasts featured the YYCC films and emphasized the importance of staying away from gloom and doom and teaching through hope.
 It featured videos, teacher testimonials, kids action projects and their thoughts on climate change.
 Their focus was on kids inspiring other kids and giving teachers the skills they need to teach about climate change and encourage action.
 This program was fast-paced and engaging.
 USFS estimates that they reach 400,000 people a year with their programs.

-Screening of YVFP Films in Climate Observatories.
+Screening YVFP Films in Climate Observatories in Mexico.
 The Climate Institute has completed construction of about a dozen “Climate Observatories”, called “Casas de la Tierra” or Earth Houses, throughout Mexico.
 Exquisitely designed small science centers, they blend with the landscape and reach, on average, 10,000 participants each month.
 The Climate Institute hopes to replicate this model globally in the southern US where there are large Latino populations and in countries throughout Latin America, Europe, Asia and the Middle East.

 ClimateMama is about the facts, about getting the straight scoop, about understanding Climate Change and Global Warming.
-We want to help you make the connections – to understand how you, your family, your friends and your community are impacting and changing our climate.
-Then, we want to show you what you can do to make your hectic, harried life more sustainable, for you, for your children AND for the world we live in.
+They want to help people make connections: “to understand how you, your family, your friends and your community are impacting and changing our climate.
+Then, we want to show you what you can do to make your hectic, harried life more sustainable, for you, for your children AND for the world we live in”.